Outsourcing Business Processes

 Where do you start?

 You only have to google payroll bureau and a whole host of names pop up from the small to the large service providers and that’s where it gets sticky because do you have the time to search, research, evaluate, tender, set up visits to establish creditability then make a decision.
-All told, the process might take you anything from 2-6 months and that is a conservative estimate.

 Here are a few things to consider when outsourcing your payroll:-

-• Small (1-50), medium (50-150)or large (150+) employees on your payroll will help determine the type of bureau you select to work with.
+Small (1-50), medium (50-150) or large (150+) employees on your payroll will help determine the type of bureau you select to work with.

 • Expertise – does the payroll provider have relevant industry expertise to manage your payroll efficiently?